tyadon/ado-naturale/README.md

 ### Basic Usage

-1. Navigate to any Azure DevOps query page (`https://*.visualstudio.com/*/_queries` or `https://dev.azure.com/*/_queries`)
+1. Navigate to any Azure DevOps page (`https://*.visualstudio.com/*` or `https://dev.azure.com/*`)

-2. You'll see a new "Natural Language Query" interface at the top of the page
+2. You'll see a new "Natural Language Query" interface at the bottom of the page (can be minimized when not in use)

 3. Type your query in plain English, for example:
    - "Show me my bugs"